Factorization of Jet Mass Distribution in the small $R$ limit: Abstract

 \section{Abstract}

-We derive a factorization theorem for the jet mass distribution with a given $p_T^J$ for the inclusive process: $h_1 h_2 \to JX$.
-When considering the small jet radius approximation, we factorize the scattering cross sections into a partonic cross section, jet fragmentation function and a jet mass distribution function.
-The decoupled jet mass distributions for a quark and gluon jets are scale invariant, universal and can be extracted from the ratio of two scattering cross sections: $d\sigma/(dp_T^JdM_J)$ and $d\sigma/dp_T^J$.
-We also obtain resummed results of large logarithms arising from the small jet radius and the jet mass.
+We derive a factorization theorem for the jet mass distribution with a given $p_T^J$ for the inclusive production, where $p_T^J$ is a large jet transverse momentum.
+Considering the small jet radius limit $(R\ll 1)$ we factorize the scattering cross section into a partonic cross section, the fragmentation function to a jet, and the jet mass distribution function.
+The decoupled jet mass distributions for quark and gluon jets are well-normalized and scale invariant.
+And they can be extracted from the ratio of two scattering cross sections such as $d\sigma/(dp_T^JdM_J^2)$ and $d\sigma/dp_T^J$.
+When $M_J \sim p_T^J R$, the perturbative series expansion for the jet mass distributions works well.
+As the jet mass becomes small, the large logarithms of $M_J / (p_T^J R)$ appear, and they can be systematically resummed through more refined factorization theorem for the jet mass distribution.

-Jets created in hadronic colliders contain valuable information to study QCD and beyond.
-The perturbatively and collimated kinematic features enable us to understand high energy interactions and explore new physics in a robust theoretical way.
-Towards this end, there have been a lot of studies of jet substructures, which improve our jet identification and characterize boosted heavy particles.